India's Community Health Workers Say Government Is Failing to Protect Them From COVID-19

 Even before her friend’s death, Ghugare knew first hand her work was dangerous.

-When Ghugare had asked her superiors for a mask at the start of India’s second wave, she was told she wouldn’t need one had received her first dose of vaccine.
+When Ghugare had asked her superiors for a mask at the start of India’s second wave, she was told she wouldn’t need one because she had received her first dose of vaccine.
 During the first major COVID-19 wave, the government gave ASHAs two masks per month, but “this time, nothing.”

 Ghugare received the first dose of India’s homegrown vaccine, Covaxin, on Feb.
-22. She delayed receiving the second dose of her vaccine because said didn’t have the time or energy to walk the 5 miles to the clinic.
+22. She delayed receiving the second dose of vaccine because she said she didn’t have the time or energy to walk the 5 miles to the clinic.
 “I could have taken an auto rickshaw but that’s too expensive at 50 rupees [$0.69],” she says.
 “We don’t get paid so much to afford an auto ride to the vaccination center.”
 The average salary of an ASHA is $30 to 40 a month, but it can be higher depending on incentives offered by different state governments.

 On April 17, she tested positive for COVID-19.
 Initially, she was not scared, but as the COVID-19 cases skyrocketed across the country and she witnessed people pleading for hospital beds and oxygen and saw news reports of bodies piling up in crematoriums, she began to feel uneasy.
 And then Lakshmi Kuril died.
 “I am now petrified,” she says.